 - The Apache Commons Codec TM library is a trademark of the Apache Software Foundation.
 See Apache Commons Codec web page. - Apache OpenOfficeTM Apache and the Apache feather logos are trademarks of The Apache Software Foundation.
 OpenOffice.org and the seagull logo are registered trademarks of The Apache Software Foundation.
 See Apache OpenOffice Trademarks web page. - Google MapsTM Google Maps is a trademark of Google Inc. See Google trademark web page for details. - HAProxy HAProxy is copyright of Willy Tarreau.
 See HAProxy website. - Microsoft[®] Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft[®] Active Directory[®] Microsoft and Microsoft Active Directory are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft[®] Exchange Server Microsoft and Microsoft Exchange Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft[®] Office Microsoft and Microsoft Office are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Windows[®] operating system Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft[®] SQL Server[®] Microsoft and Microsoft SQL Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft[®] Word[®] Microsoft and Microsoft Word are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-See Microsoft trademark web page. - MuleSoftTM and Mule ESBTM are among the trademarks of MuleSoft, Inc. See Mule Soft web page. - NGiNX NGiNX is copyright of Igor Sysoev and Nginx, Inc. See NGiNX license page. - Oracle[®] Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+See Microsoft trademark web page. - NGiNX NGiNX is copyright of Igor Sysoev and Nginx, Inc. See NGiNX license page. - OpenStreetMap OpenStreetMap[®] is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).
+See OpenStreetMap Copyright and License page. - Oracle[®] Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 See Oracle trademarks web page. - Oracle[®] WebLogic Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-See Oracle trademarks web page. - Pentaho[®] Pentaho and the Pentaho logo are registered trademarks of Pentaho Inc. See Pen-taho trademark web page. - Vis.js Vis.js is copyright of Almende B.V.
-See Vis.js license page.
+See Oracle trademarks web page. - Pentaho[®] Pentaho and the Pentaho logo are registered trademarks of Pentaho Inc. See Pen-taho trademark web page.

-WicketTM - Apache Wicket and Wicket, Apache, the Apache feather logo, and the Apache Wicket project logo are trademarks of The Apache Software Foundation.
+- Vis.js Vis.js is copyright of Almende B.V.
+See Vis.js license page. - Wicket[TM] Apache Wicket and Wicket, Apache, the Apache feather logo, and the Apache Wicket project logo are trademarks of The Apache Software Foundation.
 See, for example, the hint at the bottom of the Wicket home page